 So what does all this mean to North Carolina?

-We ask you to support the NC JOBS Act when it comes up in the new session in 2015.
+We ask you to support the NC PACES Act when it comes up in the new session in 2015.

 PACES Act: North Carolina

 - Find and contact your North Carolina State Legislators and express your support.

 - Tweet, email, or post a link to www.jobsnc.blogspot.com using #jobsnc #crowdfunding